astoko/GNUBot/README.md

 - It will never demand payment for its services.
 - Your members will never encounter advertisements by GNUBot.
 - Subscription fees will never be part of GNUBot's model.

+> [!IMPORTANT]
+> As of now, all code changes intended for development testing and potential future releases are in the dev branch.
+>
+> The GNUBot Project is still in active development, and any development code is subject to change.
+There is currently no stable release, and the codebase may undergo significant modifications.

 <h4>
  <picture>
   <source media="(prefers-color-scheme: dark)" srcset="img/readme/dark/Features.png">